Are dichotomous questions useful in market research? The answer is both yes and no.

 The benefits of dichotomous questions are two-fold – they are easy to comprehend as well as they are short.
 Anytime we can simplify the survey experience, the user (respondent) wins and this can lead to greater survey completion rates.
 Still wondering – What is a Dichotomous Question?

 But what about the cons of Dichotomous questions?

 The ease and simplicity of dichotomous questions inherently place limits on the analysis that can be performed.
-If we ask a respondent if they have used our product in the last six months (Yes/No) we have only two groups to analyze.
-If we re-frame the question this way then we have more options:
+If we ask a respondent if they have used our product in the last six months (Yes/No), we have only two groups to analyze.
+If we re-frame the question as below, then we have more options.